Have you ever had the weird feeling like you’re on a different schedule than everyone around you?

 Dr. Breus: You can probably begin to tell by paying attention to when you naturally like to go to sleep and when you naturally like to wake up.
 But if you aren’t quite sure, take our chronotype test at thepowerofwhenquiz.com.
 It only takes a minute.

-MG: If your schedule doesn’t mesh with your chronotype, can you change your chonotype?
+MG: If your schedule doesn’t mesh with your chronotype, can you change your chronotype?
 Or at least take steps to sleep better and feel more energized?

-Dr. Breus: It’s hard to fool Mother Nature, but there are things you may be able to do.
-For instance, taking melatonin before bed can help you feel sleepier, and using light therapy during the day could help you feel more energized.
+Dr. Breus: It’s hard to fool nature, but there are things you may be able to do.
+For instance, using light therapy during the day could help you feel more energized.